uccser/cs-unplugged/csunplugged/topics/content/en/binary-numbers/unit-plan/lessons/codes-for-letters-using-binary-representation-junior.md

-# Codes for letters using binary representation junior
+# Codes for letters using binary representation for junior students

 ## Key questions

 How do you think a computer knows which letter to show on the screen?

 {panel type="teaching" title="Teaching observations"}